 Here is an ultrasonic blade horn in action.

-See Dukane’s Food Processing FAQ page for more information.
+See Dukane’s Food Processing page for more information.